Local RAG with Ollama

 pip install langchain langchain-community chromadb ollama pypdf python-dotenv

-Step 4: Building the RAG Server
+Step 4: Build the RAG server

 import os